-The Opsview Monitor Timeseries graphing data engine included in Opsview Monitor from version 5.2.0 provides a very flexible service for storing data used by the graphing services in the UI.
+The Opsview Monitor Timeseries graphing data engine provides a very flexible service for storing data used by the graphing services in the UI.

-In the default configuration, all data is stored on the master server in exactly the same way as previous versions.
-However, if you experience high IO or load on the master server, then the graphing data engine can now be moved onto another server.
+In the default configuration, all data is stored on the master server.
+However, if you experience high IO or load on the master server, then the graphing data engine may be moved onto another server.

-The graphing data engine is provided in 4 packages that are all installed via your normal OS package manager.
-They will be installed by default on the master server.
+The graphing data engine is provided in 4 packages that are installed by default on the Orchestrator via Opsview Deploy.

 All of the timeseries processes are stopped and started using the Opsview Monitor Watchdog.
-You can check them by running the following as the nagios user:
+You can check them by running the following as the `

 The processes can be stopped, started and restarted individually, if required, e.g.: